Nanaaaa1/tech-writing-portfolio/README.md

 == Overview

-This repository contains real-world technical documentation examples modeled after tasks performed in a production support environment.
+This repository contains real-world technical documentation examples modeled after tasks performed in a cyber security and production support environment.
 All examples are written in AsciiDoc format using a Docs-as-Code workflow to reflect industry-standard authoring.

 == Key Use Cases